Azure/aks-engine/examples/addons/container-monitoring/README.md

 - If you have onboarded using the Container Monitoring addon, then you can remove monitoring addon with below steps

-      1. ssh to aks-engine cluster master node and copy omsagent-daemonset.yaml file under /etc/kubernetes/addons to the dev machine
+      1. ssh to AKS Engine cluster master node and copy omsagent-daemonset.yaml file under /etc/kubernetes/addons to the dev machine
       2. delete the container monitoring addon manifest file omsagent-daemonset.yaml  under /etc/kubernetes/addons
-      3. delete all the resources related to container monitoring addon with `kubectl delete -f omsagent-daemonset.yaml` command against your aks-engine cluster
+      3. delete all the resources related to container monitoring addon with `kubectl delete -f omsagent-daemonset.yaml` command against your AKS Engine cluster

 ## Upgrade Container Monitoring Addon